 The Tramp finds himself at a circus where he is promptly chased around by the police who think he is a pickpocket.
 Running into the Bigtop, he is an accidental sensation with his hilarious efforts to elude the police.
 The circus owner immediately hires him, but discovers that the Tramp cannot be funny on purpose, so he takes advantage of the situation by making the Tramp a janitor who just happens to always be in the Bigtop at showtime.
 Unaware of this exploitation, the Tramp falls for the owner's lovely acrobatic stepdaughter, who is abused by her father.
 His chances seem good, until a dashing rival comes in and Charlie feels he has to compete with him.Written by

 Kenneth Chisholm <firstname.lastname@example.org>

 After the first month of filming, it was discovered that the film negative had been scratched; restoration work was able to eventually adjust the negative.
 See more »

 While the Tramp is locked into the cage, the lion is lying with his head some distance from the side wall in most shots until he gets up.
 But in one close-up shot just after the Tramp caught the water tray, the lion's head is right next to that wall.
 See more »

-Chaplin replaced the original credits of this film when he reissued it in 1969.
-In their place there is an opening scene featuring Merna Kennedy on the trapeze while Chaplin sings a song, then the image fade to the credits of that version with no cast nor technical credits.
+Charles Chaplin replaced the original credits of this film when he reissued it in 1969.
+In their place, there is an opening scene featuring Merna Kennedy on the trapeze while Chaplin sings a song, then the image fades to the credits of that version with no cast nor technical credits.
 See more »

 Was this review helpful to you?